 - (a) Ring the school to notify of your absence on the morning of the day of the task or the due date.
 You should aim to speak directly with your classroom teacher or the Head Teacher of the faculty. - (b) If the task is a 'Take Home Task' you should make arrangements for the task to be handed in by a friend, a sibling, your parent, or your carer to the school's front office administration staff on the day that it is due.
 The task should be clearly labelled with your name and subject.
 Alternatively, you should submit the task by uploading it into the teacher's Google classroom or email the school at nowrah.school@det.nsw.edu.au.
 If there are exceptional circumstances, your Deputy will advise you about submission procedures, which may require you to hand it in on the morning of the day you return. - (c) If the task is an 'Examination or Practical Task' you are to complete the form 'Appendix 1: Assessment Missed Due to Illness/Misadventure'.
 You can print one from the back of this document or obtain one of these from Head Teachers or a Deputy Principal.
 Attach your supporting documentation, such as a medical certificate to this form.
-Hand the completed form to the Head Teacher of the subject from which the assessment task was missed as soon as you return to school even if you don't have that particular subject on the day you return.
+Hand the completed form to the Head Teacher of the subject from which the assessment task was missed as soon as you return to school - even if you don't have that particular subject on the day you return.
 Once signed and completed by the Head Teacher, take this form to your DP for sign-off.
 You will be required to sit the task, or a substitute task, at the soonest possible date as arranged between you and the Head Teacher (this could be a lunch time).
 Where the task is difficult to duplicate, the Principal may authorise the use of an estimate based on the evidence provided. - (d) If there are exceptional circumstances, the Head Teacher and Deputy will discuss if there are valid grounds for an estimate to be granted and will make a recommendation to, and seek approval from, the Principal, to authorise the use of an estimate based on the evidence provided.

 NOTE: It is not acceptable to miss timetabled classes on the day an assessment task is due, in order to complete the assessment task.
 If you are absent on the day of an assessment task, you must still complete a 'Task Missed Due to Illness/Misadventure' form.
 Valid documentation, such as a medical certificate, must be provided for absence from school on the day of an assessment task.
+It is unfair to other students if you miss classes in order to see in order to assess the day of a see in order to be a see in order to be a see in the day of an assessment task.
 It is unfair to other students if you miss classes in order to complete an assessment task and you risk receiving a zero mark.